Audio-Project-Workgroup/granular_synth/README.md

 * run `./build_juce.sh` to build the vst3 plugin with JUCE and install it

 ## RUN
+Test the installation for the application and for the VST plugin.

-* Test the installation by running the application executable from within the build directory.
+* To run the application find the executable within the build directory.
+The file names are `main.exe` for Windows and `test` for Linux.
- - main.exe # for Windows
- - test # for Linux
-* Test the VST3 plugin by importing the vst3 file wihin your DAW.
+* To test the VST3 plugin, find the `Granular Synth Test.vst3` file, and import it in your DAW.

 ## Issues